evelynrp/chavaleahdotcom/content/posts/horse.md

 > HORSE: You see this?
 This is the old you.
 This is who you were day after day after day.
 But it's gone now.
 'Cause this, this is the new you.
 Now you can be whoever you wanna be. (*Russian Doll*, S01E03)

 Nadia and Horse hunker down for the night and Nadia respawns in the bathroom having frozen to death.
 Nadia goes to the shelter to keep an eye on Horse's shoes.
 He warns her not to touch him while he sleeps because he's "got reflexes."
 Nadia prevents the theft.
 When Horse awakens the next morning he looks Nadia in the eye, announces that he wants to cut her hair, and trots out of the shelter without another word.

+Horse helps Nadia literally shed her old self, her baggage and trauma.
+The futility of life, especially life in the loop, suddenly takes a backseat to this simple selfless act of protecting Horse's shoes.

 ### S01E04